Pranshu321/searchwidget-angular/projects/filtering/README.md

 **Fields Accepted:**

-- Name: The display name of the filter.
+- name: The display name of the filter.
 - Field: The corresponding API field associated with the filter.

 ```